ramdhanhdy/FraudLM/README.md

 ## Application: API and Dashboard

-Once a model is selected from experiments:
+This section describes the **planned** application layer.
+Once a model is selected from experiments, the goal is to provide:

 - **FastAPI service**
   - Loads the deployed XGBoost model and SHAP explainer.